top of page

 KADALARIVUKAL

 For centuries, fisher communities have nurtured an ocean-centered knowledge system shaped through lived experience along the coasts and seas.
-This knowledge may not exist in written form.
-The saying “Mukkuvanezhuthilla” (“the fisherman has no script”) symbolizes this oral tradition — a system sustained through memory, experience, practice, and collective life.
+This knowledge system is holistic and interconnected.
+Understanding the sea requires understanding the sky, the wind, the currents, and the rhythms of life.
+This knowledge may not exist in written form, yet it is preserved in collective memory.

 Passed down from generation to generation through stories, songs, proverbs, and hands-on learning, this marine knowledge culture reflects a deep and intimate relationship with the ocean.
 It represents both ecological understanding and cultural heritage, embedded in everyday life, social organization, and livelihood practices.